Anitra Steen

+Steen held various governmental roles since 1989: state secretary for Persson-led Ministry of Education and then for the Ministry of Finance, as well as director-general of the Council for Higher Education and the Tax Agency.
 Between 1999 and May 2009, when she retired, she was the manager of Systembolaget, the Swedish state alcoholic beverage retailing monopoly.
 In that role she was forced to cope with a full blown corruption scandal, involving bribery of shop managers and senior staff by some major suppliers, including Vin & Sprit, formerly the producing and importing division of the Swedish state monopoly.
 Vin & Sprit is now owned by Pernod Ricard.

-Personal
+Personal life

 Steen was born in Västanfors, Fagersta, Västmanland.
+She graduated from Uppsala University in 1971.

-Since 6 December 2003 she has been married to Göran Persson, former Prime Minister of Sweden.
-Because of her personal connection to the head of the Swedish government, her independence as a board member of Scandinavian Airlines, which is jointly owned by the Scandinavian governments, has been put in question by some.
+In 1970, she married Per Olof Steen, with whom she has two children; the couple later divorced.
+Since 6 December 2003, she has been married to Göran Persson, former Prime Minister of Sweden.
+Because of her personal connection to the head of the Swedish government, her independence as a board member of Scandinavian Airlines, which is jointly owned by the Scandinavian governments, was put in question by some.